querkmachine/encyclopedia-robotica/src/wiki/Object_head.md

 ### In real life

+Object heads are a recurring trope in the electronic music scene, including the French group Daft Punk, who wear helmets with embedded screens, and Marshmello, a marshmellow with a face.

 Custom costumes and cosplays involving screen head characters are common, thanks to the low cost and relative ease of converting old CRT televisions and monitors into wearable accessories.

 ### In media